kb-rahul/kb-rahul.github.io/_posts/2019-06-30-your-filename.md

 The gang saw me calling police and became even more violent.
 A couple of them took the liberty to **manhandle me**.

 Meanwhile, another member in their group started negotiating money with me (_Good cop/bad cop tactics?_).
 Given the situation, I chose to pay.
 I insisted that I would make an online transaction (I wanted to record their details - Phone number and UPI).
 The policeman arrived just then.
 He was alone.
-He didn't own even a tiny bit of interest in listening to me and unsurprisingly, his advise was
+He didn't own even a tiny bit of interest in listening to me.
+Unsurprisingly, his advise was
 > Settle the money and go.

 Feeling extremely unsettled, I payed them and left.